turbo-sim/turboflow/_sources/source/tutorials/performance_prediction.rst.txt

 Plot several lines
 ^^^^^^^^^^^^^^^^^^^

-To plot several lines, simply provide several keys in `y_keys`:
+To plot several lines, To plot a single line, simply specify the list `y_keys` with several keys:

 .. code-block:: python